AlexPoltak/vrs_cvicenie_3/README.md

 #### Getting Started
 1. When you want to use this view somewhere, first of all you have to add frame with class QCloudAerialView to .ui file.
-2. To show this view with painted cloud points call **addAndShowCloud**:
+2. To show this view with painted cloud points call **addAndShowCloud** on this frame:

     - `inputcloud` - generated point cloud of selected frames
     - `llp1` - right centered point of selection rectangle(on right side in the direction of trajectory)